 Enhanced Quality of Service is required for supporting interactive multimedia applications.
 Resources may be constrained in segments of the network, requiring allocation of resources in the network.
 The scope of this specification is to define the Quality of Service Architecture for the "Access" portion of the PacketCable network.
-The access portion of the network is defined to be between the Multimedia Terminal Adapter (MTA) and the Cable Modem Termination System (CMTS), including the DOCSIS network.
+The access portion of the network is defined to be between the Multimedia Terminal Adapter (MTA) and the Cable Modern Termination System (CMTS), including the DOCSIS network.
 This specification also recognizes that per-flow reservations may be required within the customer premises, and the protocols developed herein address this potential need.
 Although some segments of the backbone network may require resource reservation to provide adequate quality of service, the protocols for backbone resource management are considered to be outside the scope of this specification.

 Resources are allocated on the DOCSIS network for individual flows associated with each session of an application, per subscriber, on an authorized and authenticated basis.
 A DQoS session, or simply a session, is defined by this specification to be a single bi-directional data flow between two clients.
-When a multi-media application needs multiple bi-directional data flows (e.g., one for voice and a separate for video), separate DQoS sessions are established for each.
+When a multimedia application needs multiple bi-directional data flows (e.g., one for voice and a separate for video), separate DQoS sessions are established for each.
 Applications may use only half of the session's bi-directional data flow, thereby providing send-only or receive-only services.
 For example, in a typical voice communications application, a simple communication between two parties is implemented by a single session, while complex, multiparty communications (e.g., "conference calls") are implemented by multiple simultaneous sessions.

-Two PacketCable Call Signaling protocols are being defined - Network-based Call Signaling (NCS) and Distributed Call Signaling (DCS).
-This Dynamic QoS specification is the underlying QoS framework for both of these call signaling protocols.
+Network-based Call Signaling (NCS) is the defined PacketCable Call Signaling Protocol.
+This Dynamic QoS specification is the underlying QoS framework for this call signaling protocol.
 QoS is allocated for flows associated with a session in concert with the signaling protocol.